lucasjellema/speakerpool-app/README.md

 ### Current Limitations
 - Primarily client-side application with in-memory data storage
-- Changes to speaker profiles (other than the logged-in user's own profile) are not persisted across sessions.
+- Changes to speaker profiles (other than the logged-in user's own profile) are not persisted across sessions, *unless using Admin Mode*.
 - Limited data validation

 ### Potential Enhancements